The Curse (1987 film): Theatrical

-Home video
+Home media

-The Curse was subsequently released on VHS by Media Home Entertainment, as well as on Laserdisc by Image Entertainment, in 1987.
-It was re-released on VHS by Polygram Video in 1998.
+The Curse was released on VHS by Media Home Entertainment on February 5, 1988.
+Media also released a LaserDisc in partnership with Image Entertainment.
 On September 9, 2008, Metro-Goldwyn-Mayer released the film and its sequel, Curse II: The Bite, on DVD as a double-feature.
 Scream Factory, a sub-label of Shout!
-Factory, released both films as a double-feature on Blu-ray on February 23, 2016.
+Factory, released both films as a double feature on Blu-ray on February 23, 2016.